One of the biggest stressors/ challenges with living on the road is finding a spot to sleep for the night.

 Search “free camping near…” on your web browser. *Often times others have written blogs or started a forum on free camping in the area you’re looking at*

 While we prefer not to pay for camping, sometimes it’s necessary.
-Some spots you'll have a lot of free camping to choose from, while other spots might not have any.
-You might be thinking "I already know how to find a paid spot for camping," but let us give you a few more options you might not have known about until now!
+Some stretches you’ll have a lot of free camping to choose from, while other spots might not have any.
+You might be thinking “I already know how to find a paid spot for camping,” but let us give you a few more options you might not know about.

 These are our go to options for finding a spot if free camping isn’t available:

 a.
 This is the easiest way of finding your typical campground.
 Usually